Teaching Fellowships and Financial Aid

 Student instructors (aka Graduate Employees (GEs)) receive full tuition waivers, monthly stipends (approximately $18,000 for the 2018-2019 academic year), and health coverage.

-- First Year Funding: GEs in the Creative Writing Program teach either Introduction to Fiction, Introduction to Poetry, or a section of the Kidd Tutorials.
+- First Year Funding: GEs in the Creative Writing Program teach either Introduction to Fiction, Introduction to Poetry, or a section of the Kidd Workshops.

 - Second Year Funding: During the second year, MFA candidates typically receive an appointment teaching English composition.
 To qualify, students must successfully complete a training program offered by the Department of English during their first year.